-NATIONAL SUMMIT
+NATIONAL SYMPOSIUM

 We are in the midst of unprecedented global change.
 Geopolitical uncertainty has become the norm, while technology is accelerating at a pace not seen since the Industrial Revolution, leading to both opportunities and job insecurity.
 Productivity is slowing, the population is ageing, science and maths participation in schools is declining, and our economy lacks diversity, relying on too few industries to be resilient to shocks.
 Australians require a science and technology uplift to prosper in this future – both in terms of skills and capability.